-Any Environmentally Sensitive Area that is protected may be used towards meeting the Landscape and Tree Canopy requirements contained in Subchapter 13, the Parkland Dedication and Subchapter 19 Drainage Standards.
+Any Environmentally Sensitive Area that is protected may be used towards meeting the

-- 1. One square foot of tree canopy will be given for every square foot of ESA tree canopy (1:1). - 2.
-Two square feet of landscape credits will be given for every square foot of ESA tree canopy (2:1). - 3.
-One square foot of landscape credits will be given for every square foot of non-wooded ESA (1:1)
+- 1. Landscape and Tree Canopy requirements contained in Subchapter 35.13 - One square foot of tree canopy would be given for every square foot of ESA tree canopy (1:1).

+- Two square feet of landscape credits will be given for every square foot of ESA tree canopy (2:1). - c.
+One square foot of landscape credits would be given for every square foot of non-wooded ESA (1:1). - 2. the-Parkland dedication in accordance with the Parkland Dedication Ordinance - 4.3. and Subchapter 19-Drainage standards in accordance with Subchapter 35.19.

-35.17.4 Environmentally Sensitive Area Classifications.
+35.17.54 Environmentally Sensitive Area Classifications.